Chapter 3

 7. Test and validate against the PRD

-8. Generate the phase report, mark the phase complete, and move to the next one
+8. Commit, mark the phase as DONE in DEV_PLAN.md, and move to the next one

 Main rule:

-1. Read the implementation plan, review the phase, and create the PRD
+1. Read DEV_PLAN.md, review the phase, and create the PRD

-The first step in the loop is to open the implementation plan and take phase 1.
-In later cycles, always take the next unfinished phase.
+The first step in the loop is to open DEV_PLAN.md and take phase 1.
+In later cycles, always take the next phase with status TODO.
 Before writing any code, check whether that phase is clear enough.
 If it is vague, too large, or missing testable criteria, refine it first.

 Then ask the agent to turn that phase into a specific PRD.
 The PRD is the execution document for the phase: what is included, what is excluded, how it should work, and how you will validate it.
 Once phase 1 is closed, you repeat exactly the same process for phase 2, and so on.